 Take Advantage of Details

-Small details can often improve your photo ten-fold.
+Small details can often improve your photo ten-fold and we advise you to focus on macro photography.
 Think naturally occurring lines, repeating subjects, shadows, background, and more.

 Look Through The Obstacle